n-phan/Kubernetes-Observability-Signal-Aggregator/README.md

 API works fine (`curl http://localhost:8080/health`).

 **Stack is slow or containers keep restarting**
-Nine containers run at once.
-On machines with under ~8 GB RAM, close other apps first.
+Nine containers run simultaneously.
+On machines with less than 8 GB of RAM this can cause memory pressure — try closing other applications before starting the stack.